Problems with Smell

 Relief is Possible

 Although there is no treatment for presbyosmia -- loss of smell due to aging -- relief from smell disorders is possible for many older people.
 Depending on the cause of your problem with smell, your doctor may be able to treat it or suggest ways to cope with it.
-Scientists are studying how our sense of smell works so that new treatments can be developed.

 Ask About Your Medications

 Sometimes a certain medication causes a smell disorder, and improvement occurs when the medicine causing the problem is stopped or changed.
-Although certain medications can cause a loss of smell, others seem to improve smell and sometimes taste.
-An example of this is anti-allergy medicines.

 If you take medications, ask your doctor if they can affect your sense of smell.
 If so, ask if you could substitute other medications or reduce the dose.
 Your doctor will work with you to get the medicine you need while trying to reduce unwanted side effects.